aj47/gsuite-agent/README.md

 ## Additional Features
-- **Offline Mode**: Implement offline capabilities with local storage. (localstack)
+- **Offline Mode**: Implement offline capabilities with local storage.
+This allows users to access and modify tasks and chats even without an internet connection.
+Data is synchronized with the server once the connection is restored.
 - **Push Notifications**: Integrate push notifications for real-time user updates.
+This feature alerts users about new tasks, messages, or any other important updates.
 - **Error Handling**: Robust error handling and user feedback for smooth user experience.
+This includes clear messages for errors and successful actions, ensuring users are always informed about the state of their interactions.